linux-system-roles/firewall/README.md

 access to the machine in a bad way, it is most likely be needed to get physical access to the machine to fix the issue.

-### Rule sorting

-If you want to add forwarding rules to an interface that also is masqueraded, then the masquerading rules needs to be sorted before the forwarding rule.

 Variables
 ---------